Cats movie: Everything we know, from the weird trailer and beyond

-The musical Cats is about to become a big-screen movie, and its first trailer has already sparked some fur-ocious opinions.
-There's just something about the half-human, half-cat stars, with their CGI fur, ears and tails, that is both unnerving and upsetting, and social media users reacted like a kitten who'd just fallen into a full bathtub.
+The musical Cats is about to become a big-screen movie, and its first trailer sparked some fur-ocious opinions.
+There's just something about the half-human, half-cat stars, with their CGI fur, ears and tails, that's both unnerving and upsetting, and social media users reacted like a kitten who'd just fallen into a full bathtub.

-The movie's cast list is nothing short of A-list, featuring Taylor Swift, Idris Elba, Judi Dench, James Corden and more.
+The movie's cast list is nothing short of A-list, featuring big names such as Taylor Swift, Idris Elba, Judi Dench and James Corden.
 The songs are catchy and memorable.
 But ... that trailer.
 Did they have to make the cast look quite so naked?
 Quite so sexy?
 Quite so much like the hybrid mutants from The Island of Doctor Moreau?

-Not to be catty, but we're not sure how this meow mix is going to play out.
+Someone even blended the trailer with scenes from films such as Pet Sematary, Bird Box and A Quiet Place to turn it into a horror movie.
+(Stephen King himself even shared it!)

-Here's what we know about the film so far, and we'll update this story as more news is released.
+Here's what we know about the film so far.
+We'll update this story as more news is released.

 The basics